The World Series Of Poker

 1st Place - Jason Compton - $435

 3rd Place - Princess Oster - $185

 6th Place - Angela Ayers Dahl - $65

 Bubble - Tony Hamilton

-Once each quarter the Semi-Pro Division will conduct a championship tournament for the top 50 players as recorded on the Semi-Pro Leaderboard.
+Once each quarter the Semi-Pro Division will conduct a championship tournament.
+The top 200 players as recorded on the Semi-Pro Leaderboard will qualify - the first 50 to register will play.
 This will be a $50 buy-in tournament no bounties, no re-buys, no add-ons.
 In addition to the cash prizes, Global Poker Federation will provide a Vegas Vacation* as an added prize for the 1st place finisher.
-Qualifying points accumulate for 3 months and are then cleared for the next quarterly.
+Qualifying points accumulate for 6 months prior to each Quarterly.

 Regular League Poker